gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 }
 ```

-These events are mapped to the following JSON formatted messages sent from the Azure Sphere:
+The Azure Sphere will send the following JSON formatted event messages to IoT Central depending on which button is pressed.

 * { "ButtonA": "occurred" }
 * { "ButtonB": "occurred" }